 Contrary to what many assume, Medicare may not have your retirement healthcare covered.
 Research suggests that from age 65 on, the average couple can expect to spend about $285,000 on healthcare needs above and beyond what Medicare pays.

 Remember, Medicare Is Not Free

-While there’s usually no charge for Medicare Part A hospital care, Part B coverage for doctors’ services currently costs most members $135.50 a month, although some pay more.
-Even without annual increases, this could cost more than $60,000 over the projected lifetime for a couple, and you still have deductibles and copayments to factor in.
+While there’s usually no charge for Medicare Part A hospital care, Part B coverage for doctors’ services currently costs most members $144.60 a month, although some pay more.
+In addition to the monthly cost, you will still have deductibles and copayments to factor in.

 Many seniors also buy Medicare supplement policies to cover bills that Medicare doesn’t pay, as well as drug plans.
 These can add another $150 to $300 a month, depending on where you live.
 Finally, nursing home or in-home care may bring additional expenses.

 As you look to the future, healthcare costs must be planned for just as other essentials, and they're likely to take a larger piece of your budget as you age.
 You may also want to consider long-term care.

 For help navigating financial pitfalls and taking steps towards achieving your investment goals at every life stage, contact a PNC Investments Financial Advisor at 855-PNC-INVEST or stop by a local branch.